sanchez0408/tobacco-shop-business-analysis/README.md

 This project is a complete business analysis of a real French tobacco shop, comparing fiscal years **2024 and 2025** across **41 product families** and **7 business segments**.
 It was built as part of a data analytics portfolio to demonstrate end-to-end analytical skills — from raw data to actionable business insights.

 **Business context:** The shop operates in a regulated environment (tobacco, lottery, services) with ancillary growth segments (vape, CBD).
-The challenge is to identify which product families drive profitability, where margin is eroding despite revenue growth, and how to reduce concentration risk.
+The challenge is to identify which product families drive profitability, where margin is eroding despite revenue growth, and how to reduce concentration risk

 ---

 ## 🔍 Methodology

 ### 1. Data Collection
-Raw sales data extracted from the point-of-sale system, organized by product family and month for both 2024 and 2025.
+Raw sales data extracted from the point-of-sale system, organized by product family and month for both 2024 and 2025

 ### 2. Data Processing
 - Aggregation by product family (41 families) and segment (7 segments: TOBACCO, LOTTERY, SERVICE, PRESS, OTHERS, VAPE, CBD)